fiesta/apidocs/authentication.rst

 User access tokens expire within a few hours of being granted.
-If your application needs to take action on behalf of a user that is offline, you can use a **refresh token**.
-When you are granted a user access token the response also contains a ``refresh_token``.
+If your application needs to take action on behalf of a user that is offline, you should request the "offline" scope.
+If your application is granted "offline" scope, whenever you get an access token the response also contains a ``refresh_token``.
 The refresh token can be exchanged for a fresh user access token at any time.

 .. code-block:: console